Frequently Asked Questions (FAQ)

 Q: If my child is turning ___ years old on ____ do I register her as intermediate/senior?

-A. We don’t mind too much about the specifics.
-But as a general rule, we’ll use the start of the Major Challenge submissions (9th June 2020).
+A: As a general rule, we will use the start of the Major Challenge submissions (5 June 2023) as a cut-off date.
 If your student turns 9 before this date they should be entered at an Intermediate level or if your student turns 13 before this date they should be entered at a Senior level.

 Q: What is the time commitment for the MINOR CHALLENGE?